 The long 28" 8dBi omnidirectional WiFi antenna provides a strong signal strength in all directions.
 For long range reception, it is best to mount the X Mile outside and up high where distant signals can be received without obstructions.
 Up to 150Mbps transfer speed with wireless N.

 The 8dBi WiFi antenna has a cast-aluminum mounting bracket and outdoor rated connections for many years of reliable use.
 It can mount to a wall or a ½" to 2" pipe mast (not included).
 For maximum performance in even tougher WiFi environments we recommend the CC X Mile and Point-to-Point 15dBi Antenna system.
 Using the directional Point to Point and X Mile together we were able to cut through interference caused by too many WiFi networks, boost our signal strength by approximately 200% and receive up to 4 times more power.

-The CC X Mile works with Windows® 2000-8, Mac® 10.4-10.8, Linux Kernel 2.6 and Ubuntu 10.10 (It does not work on MAC OS 10.9).
+The CC X Mile works with Windows® 2000-8, Mac® 10.4-10.8, Linux Kernel 2.6 and Ubuntu 10.10 (It does not work on MAC OS 10.9 or higher).
 Requires the installation of software drivers.
 Gaming stations such as the Xbox® and Sony PlayStation®, the iPad®, iPhone®, Android® and Windows RT® devices are not capable of installing these software drivers.

 Size: 1.5" W x 28" L x 1.5" D. (not including mounting bracket).
 Weight: 1.3 lbs.

 |Wireless Standard:||IEEE 802.11b